-9.3 Link between Pay and Performance for Code Staff
+9.3 Link between pay and performance for code staff

 Remuneration is made up of fixed pay (i.e. salary, allowances and benefits) and variable pay that is performance-related.
+Variable pay includes:

-The variable pay includes (1) short term incentives tied to the Group's profitability, business results, and individual performance including delivery against the Group's values and its risk and control requirements; and (2) long-term incentives linked also to the delivery of value to the customer and the shareholder.
+- Short-term incentives tied to the Group's profitability, business results, and individual performance including delivery against the Group's values and its risk and control requirements; and - (2) Long-term incentives linked also to the delivery of value to the customer and the shareholder.
 Long-term incentive awards represent the deferred element of variable pay and are conditional on vesting requirements.

-The incentive award decision for individuals on both short term and long-term incentives is dependent on the individual's overall performance assessment which includes performance against the Group's values, expectations around risk management and the Group's standards of performance and conduct.
+The incentive award decision for individuals on both short-term and long-term incentives is dependent on the individual's overall performance assessment which includes performance against the Group's values, expectations around risk management and the Group's standards of performance and conduct.

-9.4 Code Staff Identification and Quantitative Disclosure
+9.4 Code staff identification and quantitative disclosure